-Google Nest or Home speakers and displays with Google Assistant can announce when someone rings your doorbell, and if the device includes a screen, you can also see who’s there.
-Your device needs to be in the same home as your Nest Hello to get visitor announcements.
+Google Nest or Home speakers and displays with Google Assistant can announce when someone rings your Google Nest doorbell.
+If your device has a screen, you can also see who’s there.
+Your device needs to be in the same home as your doorbell to get visitor announcements.

-You can get announcements from your Nest Hello video doorbell on:
+You can get announcements from your doorbell on speakers or displays.

 1. Install the Nest and Google Home apps

 On your phone or tablet, make sure you have both of these apps.